wbent22/20Q-FunQuiz/README.md

 ## Summary

-This is a 20 Question quiz and the questions are completely random knowledge, There will also be a leaderboard to view other players names and scores.
+This is a 20 Question quiz and the questions are completely random knowledge.
+There is also be a leaderboard to view other players names and scores.

 ## Usage